vicrucann/dotfiles/README.md

 \* Editing with vim inside tmux session

 ## Installation and platforms

 * Was made to work under Lubuntu-14.04
 * Is being tuned to work with Cygwin under Windows 7
 	* Note: the Cygwin must be **run as Administrtor** when installing (for symbolic links creation)
 * Is being tested to run with MinGW, Windows 7
     * Note: before doing `git clone ...`, make sure the git global setting is put to `git config --global core.autocrlf input` in order to avoid end-of-line `^M` error
+    * MinGW might not support all vim the functionalities

-* To perform the installation run:
+To perform the download, run from terminal:
 ```
 $ git clone git://github.com/vicrucann/lubuntu-dot-configs.git ~/github/
 $ cd github/lubuntu-dot-configs
 $ git submodule update --init --recursive
 ```
-Then for Cygwin platform run:
+The installation command for Cygwin (Cygwin must be run under administrator rights):
 ```
 $ ./install.sh
 ```